PacktPublishing/Practical-Azure-Infrastructure-Management/ch1/install_tooling.md

 ## Tool Setup Guide for Infrastructure as Code with Terraform and Azure

-This guide provides step-by-step instructions for installing the necessary tools to start using Terraform for infrastructure as code.
+Please follow the steps to download and install the necessary tools to start using Terraform for infrastructure as code.

 ### 1. Install Terraform CLI